makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

       (higher quality since GPT2-small was trained to better data) and smaller for the lower-quality model, when the number of layers is fixed
   * This is unexpected
-  * we can perform model diagnostics, by separating α ^ into its two components
+  * we can perform model diagnostics, by separating α^ into its two components
     * α and λ max, and examining the distributions of each
     * => we see additional examples of Scale Collapse and additional evidence for Correlation Flow